 It can explain why we actually can perform DFT, that is, find amplitudes Re and Im.
 Note that in this equation, ImX and ImX[N/2] will always be zero.
 Thus, for each of N points, equation contains only N terms.

-Of course, for big N, nobody uses Gaussian elimination, because it is too slow.
+Of course, for big N, nobody uses Gaussian elimination because it is too slow.
 This is where Fast Fourier Transformation (FFT) actually shines.
-It is fast method for computing Re and Im values.
+It is a fast method for computing Re and Im values.

-However, FFT is based on the complex DFT, more general version of DFT.
-For N complex points (with real and imaginary parts) of input signal it calculates N complex points of output signal.
+However, FFT is based on the complex DFT, a more general DFT version.
+For N complex points (with real and imaginary parts) of the input signal, it calculates N complex points of the output signal.
 The question is, how we can relate it to real DFT.

-Happily, it is quite easy.
-If you have N-points signal, you place these points into real part of complex input signal, set the imaginary part of input signal to all zeroes, apply FFT, and the first N/2+1 points of real part and N/2+1 points of imaginary part of output signal will correspond to your real DFT.
+Happily, it is relatively easy.
+If you have an N-points signal, you place these points into the complex input signal's real part, set the imaginary part of the input signal to all zeroes, and apply FFT.
+The first N/2+1 points of the real part and N/2+1 points of the imaginary part of the output signal will correspond to your real DFT.